 Clinical studies show that a woman’s fertility begins to decline when a woman reaches her mid-30s, dropping more steeply after her late 30s.
 This is due to the fact that women have a finite number of eggs and as they age, the quantity and quality of those eggs decrease.

 Studies show that age is the most important clinical factor that affects a woman’s fertility.
 By the age of 40, a woman’s chance of conception is greatly reduced.
 By the age of 44 years, the chance of success with IVF is around 1% per cycle.

 Unfortunately, female age is one infertility factor we can do almost nothing to combat.
 Based on medical evidence Primary IVF does not provide IVF treatments to women over 44 years of age.

 Age works against fertility in several ways including:

 - It reduces the number and quality of eggs.

-- Women with older eggs suffer from cycle disturbance, lower chances of natural and assisted pregnancy and higher chance of miscarriage.
+- Women with older eggs suffer from cycle disturbance, lower chances of natural and assisted pregnancy and a higher chance of miscarriage.

 - Older women who do have a baby have a higher chance of having a child with chromosome differences such as Down Syndrome.

-Clinical studies show that being overweight or obese not only reduces the chances of a couple conceiving naturally, but also means fertility treatment, such as IVF, is less likely to be successful.
+Clinical studies show that being overweight or obese not only reduces the chances of a couple conceiving naturally but also means fertility treatment, such as IVF, is less likely to be successful.
 During pregnancy, it can also lead to complications including gestational diabetes and an increased risk of miscarriage, stillbirth, birth defects and obstetric complications.

 Being underweight can also harm a woman’s ability to conceive and increase the chance of poor pregnancy outcomes.